 During development, it's also a good idea to learn about requirements for publishing your application to the App Marketplace.
-If you need help along the way, contact Developer Support or reach out in the forums or on Slack.
+If you need help along the way, contact Developer Support, reach out in the forums, or join our Discord community.

 The following topics describe Square developer resources:

-Square SDKs.
-Describes the wrapper SDKs for Square APIs that let you code in common programming languages.
+- Square SDKs - Describes the backend wrapper SDKs for Square APIs that let you code in common programming languages.

 - Sample Applications - A list of sample applications that use wrapper SDKs to call Square APIs and client-side payment SDKs and libraries to process payments.